FaizanFaheem-RSE/cameo-tool-plugin/README.md

 6. Click on “Project floder name” than go to File⇾Export
 7. Choose the Jar file as export and the export location
 8. Copy the jar and the XML file into MagicDraw/plugins/myplugin
+9. Open MagicDraw and the plugin is loaded